-Citation with stable link: Philip A. Harland, 'What crime did Ignatius of Antioch commit and who laid the charges?,' Last modified May 6, 2019, http://philipharland.com/Blog/?p=252.
+Citation with stable link: Philip A. Harland, 'What crime did Ignatius of Antioch commit and who laid the charges?,' Ethnic Relations and Migration in the Ancient World, last modified February 11, 2023, http://philipharland.com/Blog/?p=252.

 Ignatius of Antioch was a controversial leader of the church in Antioch (around 100 CE) who ended up in handcuffs on his way to Rome for trial.
 There is some mystery surrounding why he was arrested and who brought charges against him, however.
 He never tells us, but there are hints in his own letters to churches in Asia Minor that some of Ignatius’s problems stemmed from tensions not with outsiders but with fellow followers of Jesus at Antioch in Syria.